raynekaushik/vocb/README.md

-VOCB

-A simple german vocabulary trainer in python using streamlit based on dict.cc and use the same format of import and really barebones as of now...
+# Vocabulary builder

+A simple vocabulary trainer I made to help with my german learning.
+As of now it is very barebones and I am using Python with streamlit, initially I had a plan to use Java but I realiased it would be easier to conjure Goethe himself instead...
+Basing this on dict.cc and using the same format of their lists for seamless transitioning, also want to put Leitner system but lets see what happens.

+## Files
+vb.py (streamlit vocabular trainer) vocb.py (parser)
+vocab.csv (list using dict.cc format)

-Dependencies
+## Dependencies

-Streamlit
+streamlit
+*run with python -m streamlit run ..../vb.py*